marafathussain/ML_book_easy/chapters/chapter1.md

 - Requires knowing all patterns in advance
 - Brittle (fails on variations: "w1nn3r" instead of "winner")
 - Time-consuming to write and maintain rules
-- Doesn't improve with more data
+- Does not improve with more data

 **Machine Learning:**
 ```